djl/mulder/README.markdown

 AWS access and secret keys are stored in an `auth` section.
 The settings are not so cryptically called `access_key` and `secret_key`.

+`access_key` and `secret_key` can also be set individually for each backup, should backups require different credentials.

 ### Backup settings